msoucy/msoucy.me/content/2014/04/10-developer-names.md

 Category: code
 Tags: humor

-After talking with [a friend][], we started debating the names given to programmers who develop in different languages.
+After talking with [a friend](http://rsb.io "Ryan Scott Brown"), we started debating the names given to programmers who develop in different languages.
 Here are some of the gems:

 - [Go](http://golang.org)
 	- go-nut